Retroplaya135/quantumine_mining_script/README.md

 Static Scraping:
 Uses the requests library to fetch HTML content and BeautifulSoup for parsing.
 This method is effective for pages that deliver content in static HTML.

+Dynamic Scraping:
+Leverages Playwright for rendering JavaScript-driven pages.
+A headless Chromium instance is used to obtain fully rendered DOM content before parsing with BeautifulSoup.

 Requirements
 1. Python 3.8 or later.
 2. The following Python packages: